adamgarza/adamgarza.github.io/index.md

 I will also take this moment to thank Pritam Shah, for the help me plan and execute a comprehensive work plan.
 Jaana Burcu Dogan, thank you for helping me manage the issues with the site.
 Yang Song, thank you for the guidance, when I came across an issue that I could not resolve solo.

->The generations of family members that have come before me have made great sacrifices in order for me to have the opportunities I have right now.
-There is no better way to repay their sacrifices, than to achieve when those opportunities are presented.
-My hope is that I somehow make things better for those who will follow.
+>The generations of family members that came before me have made great sacrifices in order for me to have greater opportunities for success.
+There is no better way for me to repay their sacrifices, than to achieve when those opportunities are presented.
+My hope is that I somehow make things better for the generations who follow behind me.

 \- Adam Garza